statnmap/gpx-traces-website-php/README.md

 The GitHub Actions workflow is configured to generate and deploy the documentation to a sub-directory of the gh-pages branch during CI/CD.
 The documentation will be available at `https://<username>.github.io/gpx-traces-website/docs/`.

+## Simplifying GPX File Geometry

+The code now includes a feature to simplify GPX file geometry while keeping one point every 10 meters.
+This helps reduce the size of GPX files and improve performance.

+To achieve this, the `simplifyCoordinates` function was added to the `scripts/process-gpx.js` file.
+This function filters coordinates based on a 10-meter distance threshold.

+The `getCoordinates` function in the `scripts/process-gpx.js` file was updated to use the `simplifyCoordinates` function.

+Unit tests were added in the `tests/process-gpx.test.js` file to verify the simplification logic.